willyrgf/asterisk/README.roibos-cng.txt

    u-law system, the reference would be a square wave with values +/- 8031, and this square wave represents 0dBov.
 This translates into 6.18dBm0.

-Notes from chat with FILE (Joshua Colp) 2012-11-13:

-file:
-so yeah you'd have to add code to ast_bridge_call to check the CNG availability and add a frame hook to the appropriate channel
-[5:44pm] file:
-then once it returns to remove the frame hook
-[5:45pm] file:
-and by using a frame hook you can keep the associated code contained elsewhere and cause minimal changes to things as a whole